holepunchto/cmake-macos/README.md

 A CMake target representing the application to be signed.
 Alternative to providing `PATH`.

 ##### `ENTITLEMENTS <path>`
 The path to an `Entitlements.plist` file specifying permissions for the application.
+Defaults to `"Entitlements.plist"` in the build directory.

 ##### `IDENTITY <string>`
 The code signing identity to use.